DBSCAN: Optimal Rates For Density Based Clustering: Densities with Gaps

+The above definition is independent of the choice of the density of $P$.
+At the same time, it also implies that $P$ admits a Lebesgue density $p$ such that

+Here, given any set $A$, $\mathrm{cl}(A)$ denotes the closure of $A$.
+Indeed, it is not hard to see that, if $p'$ is any Lebesgue density of $P$, then the function

+is also a density of $P$, and satisfies \eqref{eq:Sl}.
+Thus, with a slight abuse of notation, we may also speak of ``the'' density $p$ even in this case, with the understanding that we are referring to any density of $P$ for which \eqref{eq:Sl} holds.
+See \Cref{fig:gapexample} for an illustration.

-where $(\mathcal C_1,\ldots, \mathcal C_I)$ are disjoint, connected sets in $\mathbb{R}^d$.
-To avoid trivialities, we will assume throughout that $I \geq 1$.
-Though fairly restrictive, this scenario is already interesting for the purpose of both clustering and level set estimation.
+Though fairly restrictive, the scenario of a distribution with a gap is quite interesting for the purpose of both clustering and level set estimation.
 Indeed, this situation encompasses the ideal clustering scenario, depicted as examples in Figures 1 and 5 in the original DBSCAN paper \cite{ester1996density}, of a piece-wise constant density that is low everywhere on its support with the exception of a few connected, full-dimensional regions, or clusters, where it is higher by a certain amount (in our case the gap $\epsilon$).
-The size of the gap parameter $\epsilon$ and the minimal distance among clusters both affect the difficulty of the clustering task, which becomes harder as both parameters get smaller.
-In our analysis, we keep track of such dependence, thus producing consistency rates depending on the sample size, the gap size and the minimal distance.
-In particular, we will demonstrate that DBSCAN algorithm achieves the optimal minimax scaling in both parameters.
+The size of the gap parameter $\epsilon$ and the minimal distance among clusters both affect the difficulty of the clustering task, which becomes harder as the parameters get smaller.